openpreserve/format-corpus/office/spreadsheet/wq2/vlookup-compat-demo/readme.md

 ![](./lo-init.png)

-Note how the values in D15 and E15 are different from the original rendering in Quattro Pro (but oddly the values in B15 and C15 are correct).
+Note how the values in D15 and E15 are different from the original rendering in Quattro Pro (but oddly the values in B15 and C15 are correct!).

 When I press Ctrl-Shift-F9 to re-calculate the spreadsheet, the values change to: